ahmedsalah674/crm_project_researsh/README.md

 - php artisan serve

-now project is ready but please note that you cann't rejester  you will use this admin account to create a new users(admins,employees,customer) .
+Now the project is ready but please note that you cannot rejester you will use this admin account to create a new users(admins,employees,customer) .

 - username:admin@admin.com .